habuka036/wakame-vdc-wiki/Home.md

 # Wakame-vdc
-Wakame-VDC is an IaaS (Infrastructure as a Service) cloud computing framework, facilitating the provisioning and management of a heterogeneous virtualized infrastructure.
+Wakame-vdc is an IaaS (Infrastructure as a Service) cloud computing framework, facilitating the provisioning and management of a heterogeneous virtualized infrastructure.
 Wakame-vdc virtualizes the entire data center; servers, storage, and networking.
 Wakame-vdc is managed via a native Web Interface, the Wakame-vdc CLI, or the powerful Wakame-vdc API.

 #### Table of Contents
 1. [About](#about)